Estadio de la Cerámica / Calle Blasco Ibáñez, 2 / 12540 Vila-real (Castellón)

 The launch of the 'Estadio de la Cerámica'

-On Sunday 8th January, Villarreal CF unveiled the new name of its stadium: 'Estadio de la Cerámica' (The Ceramic Stadium), as a symbol that identifies and is representative of the province of Castellón, proudly becoming an ambassador for one of the best products our region produces as well as a showcase of this extraordinary material.
+On Sunday 8th January 2017, Villarreal CF unveiled the new name of its stadium: the 'Estadio de la Cerámica' (The Ceramic Stadium), as a symbol that identifies and is representative of the province of Castellón, proudly becoming an ambassador for one of the best products our region produces as well as a showcase of this extraordinary material.
 In addition, with this new initiative, the club has generated a new source of revenue as many ceramic tile companies from the province decided to join the project as partners, obtaining brand presence in various advertising spaces in the stadium with corresponding national and international visibility.
 The companies that form part of the 'Estadio de la Cerámica' are: PAMESA, PORCELANOSA, ARGENTA CERÁMICA, TORRECID AND ALTADIA as the Main Sponsors; and TAU CERÁMICA, BESTILE, ESMALGLASS-ITACA and COLOROBBIA as Official Sponsors; INCOGAS, VIDRES AND KERAKOLL as Official Partners.

 The South Stand (Fondo Sur) of the 'Estadio de la Cerámica' shines with a façade completely covered with high gloss, yellow porcelain stoneware, in traditional Villarreal CF fashion.
 A material, of great aesthetic elegance, that underwent a state-of-the-art polishing process.
 Ceramic tiles of the highest quality with magnificent features such as thermal insulation and excellent solar and acoustic protection.
 2,000 square metres of this stoneware have been fitted with the ventilated ceramic façade system.
 All with a double fixation system for maximum security.